nosqlbench/nosqlbench/activitytype-cql/src/main/resources/advanced-cql.md

 ## Injecting additional Queries (Future)

 It is possible to inject new operations to an activity.
 However, such operations are _indirect_ to cycles, since they must be based on the results of other operations.
 As such, they will not be represented in cycle output or other advanced features.
 This is a specific feature for the CQL activity -- implemented internal to the way a CQL cycle is processed.
-A future version of EngineBlock will provide a more uniform way to achieve this result across activity types.
+A future version of NoSQLBench will provide a more uniform way to achieve this result across activity types.
 For now, remember that this is a CQL-only capability.

 - subquery-statement - Adds additional operations to the current cycle, based on the contents of the thread-local row state.
 The value to this parameter